Iago Khvichia: Member of Parliament

 Iago Khvichia has stated his main political priority to be electoral reform, supporting abolishing the 5% electoral threshold for political parties to win parliamentary seats, a move that would largely benefit small parties like Girchi.
 He has continuously voted against motions to terminate the mandates of fellow MPs against their will, believing that the legislature should not have the power to remove its own members.
 One of Georgia's most libertarian members of Parliament, he introduced a bill in November 2021 to decriminalize the sale and possession of marijuana.
 In June 2021, he called for the resignation of National Bank President Koba Gvenetadze because of the high national inflation rate.

 Khvichia has sought to position Girchi as a centrist political party in the Georgian political spectrum, criticizing both Georgian Dream and the United National Movement.
 He's notably said that Georgia is under "one-person rule" of Bidzina Ivanishvili and accused Georgian Dream of threatening the role of civil society organizations, notably by refusing to involve some NGOs in election reform working groups within Parliament.
 On the other hand, Khvichia has remained a strong opponent of former President Mikheil Saakashvili, whom he visited in prison in July 2022, and has refused to affiliate himself with UNM, though he backed the idea of an opposition-wide primary and has called for the transfer of Saakashvili to a medical facility abroad.

 On April 13, 2022, he was elected to the Prosecutorial Council, an independent collegiate body tasked with overseeing the Prosecutor's Office.
 He was elected from a pool of four candidates that had been nominated by the Parliamentary Opposition and elected by the legislature, defeating fellow MPs Levan Bezhashvili, Paata Manjgaladze, and Ana Natsvlishvili.
 He was also one of 19 candidates nominated to the office of Public Defender in 2022 and was shortlisted despite receiving low scores by civil society organizations.
 During his hearings, he notably said he would oppose all COVID-related restrictions, would propose a bill to remove a 2005 legislation that banned participation in the "thief-in-law world", and called both Nika Gvaramia and Mikheil Saakashvili political prisoners.
 In December 2022, the process collapsed as Georgian Dream refused to back any of the candidates.

+Mayoral candidate

+On 26 August 2025, Girchi nominated Iago Khvichia as a candidate for the position of mayor of Tbilisi in the 2025 Georgian local elections.
+He received 7.5% of the vote and finished on the 3rd place.